Skip to content

 Background

-The Norwegian Offshore Directorate (Sodir, formerly the Norwegian Petroleum Directorate or NPD until its 2024 rebranding) is the Norwegian government agency responsible for regulating offshore petroleum activities on the Norwegian Continental Shelf and publishing monthly production statistics.
-It is the primary authoritative source for NCS gas and oil production data used by European energy markets, grid operators, and policy bodies.
+The Norwegian Offshore Directorate (Sodir, formerly the Norwegian Petroleum Directorate, or NPD, until its 2024 rebranding) is the Norwegian government agency responsible for regulating offshore petroleum activities on the Norwegian Continental Shelf (NCS) and for publishing monthly production statistics.
+It sits under the Ministry of Energy and reports to the Storting.
+Its headquarters is in Stavanger.

 Source Material